 - Borrowers with tipped employees are eligible for forgiveness for additional wages paid to the tipped employees.

 There is an exemption in the calculation of average FTEs for employees terminated or salary reductions made from February 15, 2020 – to 30 days after the enactment of the Act which the employer hires back prior to June 30, 2020.

 Borrowers must apply for loan forgiveness and verify FTEs and pay rates by providing:

 - Payroll tax filings; state income, payroll and unemployment insurance filings; financial statement verifying debt payments before the covered period;

 - Documentation verifying payments with proceeds are being made towards covered obligations;

 - Certification that documents supporting application are true and correct, and that proceeds were used for appropriate purposes;

 - and any other documentation the SBA deems necessary.

 Forgiveness payments will not be allowed without the required documentation.
-Lenders have a 60-day period to decide on loan forgiveness applications.
+Lenders have a 60-day period to decide on loan forgiveness applications in coronavirus aid for small business.
 SBA guidance must be given to lenders within 30 days of enactment with regard to the loan forgiveness process.
 There is a safe harbor for lenders against enforcement actions if the lender receives the documentation required under this section from a borrower attesting that the borrower has accurately verified the applicable payments.

 $349B is authorized for all 7(a) loan commitments, including business interruption loans under this bill.